Spaniel (Cocker)

 About this breed

 The breed's name comes from its original function, as he was used to hunt woodcock.
 The breed was not recognised as a separate variety until 1893 and until that time all the spaniels, collectively known as Land Spaniels, were bred together and later classified depending on size and colour.
 They were selectively bred for suitability for their work and for the terrain.
-It was a requirement that a Cocker Spaniel should be simply be under 25lbs in weight.
+It was a requirement that a Cocker Spaniel should simply be under 25 lbs in weight.
 Whilst blacks dominated the rings in the early shows, Welsh Springer outcross was used to establish parti-coloured lines.

-The Cocker Spaniel earns the epithet 'the merry cocker' for his ever wagging tail denoting his happy temperament.
+The Cocker Spaniel earns the epithet 'the merry cocker' for his ever-wagging tail denoting his happy temperament.
 In the early 20th century the breed was at its height of popularity and it remains hugely popular as a family pet.

 Images for this breed